SteelCompendium/data-rules-md-dse/Abilities/Censor/2nd-Level Features/Blessing of the Faithful.md

   scc:
     - mcdm.heroes.v1:feature.ability.censor.2nd-level-feature:blessing-of-the-faithful-5-wrath
   scdc:
-    - 1.1.1:13.2.7.5:04
+    - 1.1.1:11.2.7.5:04
   source: mcdm.heroes.v1
   subclass: Paragon
   target: Self and each ally in the area
   type: feature/ability/censor/2nd-level-feature
 effects:
-  - effect: Until the end of the encounter or until you are dying, each target gains 1 surge at the end of each of your turns.
+  - name: Effect
-    name: Effect
+    effect: Until the end of the encounter or until you are dying, each target gains 1 surge at the end of each of your turns.
 ```